 The Permanent Collection on display in the John Madejski Fine Rooms

-Tennant Gallery, Burlington House Admission
+Tennant Gallery and Richard Sharp Council Room, Burlington House Admission

 Reynolds Room, Burlington House.
-Monday 19 January 2015, 1-2pm.
+Monday 27 April 2015, 1-2pm.
 Free with an exhibition ticket; booking required.
 Book now...

 See highlights from the Royal Academy's collection, find out more about the history of the institution and explore its home, Burlington House, on a free guided tour of the John Madejski Fine Rooms.

 Current displays include paintings by Sir Joshua Reynolds, Sir Thomas Lawrence, John Constable, Benjamin West and William Wyllie.
 There is also a chance to see W.P.
 Frith's Private View at the Royal Academy 1881 (on loan from the Pope Family Trust) alongside works by Lawrence Alma-Tadema, G.F.
 Watts and Briton Riviere. >More ...